 Mexico, which is officially known as the United Mexican States, is one of the most popular tourist attractions in the world.
 People travel from all over to visit its sunny beaches or its ancient historical ruins.
 Additionally, the cultural festivals, colonial cities and architecture, and the natural beauty make it so much more than just a place to go to when you want to lounge on a beach and a memorable place to visit.

-Not everyone has to apply for a visa before going to Mexico.
+Depending on your nationality, if you want to visit Mexico, you may have to apply for a Mexico visa beforehand.
+However, not everyone has to apply for a visa before going to Mexico.
 There is a list of countries whose nationals are allowed to travel to Mexico without a visa for stays of up to 180 days.
 This includes the United States, the member states of the European Union and the EFTA, Canada, Australia, etc.

 Nationals of visa-exempt countries can travel to Mexico with just their passport and obtain a tourist card on arrival.